-• Climate risk governance and management
+Climate risk governance and management

-As a though leader, SABIC has been applying enterprise risk management to climate risks since 2012 - well before it become a corporate norm.
-In 2018, we pilot tested Financial Stability Board's framework for financial risks associated with climate change known as TCFD.
+As a thought leader, SABIC has been applying enterprise risk management to climate risks since 2012 - well before it become a standard practice in corporations.
+In 2019, we pilot tested the Financial Stability Board's framework for financial risks associated with climate change known as TCFD.
 The framework, which is based on enterprise risk management, has helped us to identify risks as well as opportunities.

-In 2018, our Board of Directors have established committee for sustainability risk management and thus ensuring the oversight of climate risks.
+In 2019, our Board of Directors established a committee for sustainability risk management and thus ensuring the oversight of climate risks.